DetuxTR/Acer-Nitro-Linux-Driver/README.md

 Maximum fan speeds can be changed on every machine, just try multiples of 256.

 If you get Input value should be integer error in dmesg try reload the module.

+Normally I should be able get fan behaviors by passing method id 15 to wmi interface but it wasnt work.
+This very important because of for first time working this driver it should set fan mode automatically to make a good user friendly gui app.
+This is the biggest problem on this driver.

 Good luck.